This post may contain affiliate links. Please read our disclosure policy.

 - For our windows, I take the screens out and wash them.

-- I clean the corners of the windows.
-Yes, I always clean the window sills because it makes such a big difference.
+- I clean the corners of the windows because this is where the dirt really hides.
 I clean the corners with a cotton swab and it helps so much (you can use a crevice tool, but I’ve found a cotton swab works just as well).
 It gets rid of that little dark pile of dirt that sits in the corner.
-I clean the shutters of every window after I am finished with the window and have replaced the screen.